damianmoore/punk-deploy/README.md

 ## Getting started

+Clone the project and `cd` into it.

+    git clone git@github.com:damianmoore/punk-deploy.git
+    cd punk-deploy/

 Copy the example settings file and modify it to suit your needs.
 You will need to fill in your access credentials for the cloud provider you wish to use if you want to try out the example.